-As at the Prospectus Date, the Chairman, Warren Hallam, is not considered independent because he is a substantial Shareholder in the Company.
-Following completion of the Public Offer, Warren Hallam will cease to be a substantial Shareholder and may then be regarded as an independent Director.
+The Chairman, Warren Hallam, is not considered independent because he is a substantial Shareholder in the Company.

 Brett Smith, a Non-Executive Director is not considered independent because he is the managing director of Metals X, a substantial Shareholder of the Company.